mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ### RichTreeView

-We've evolved the TreeView into two distinct components.
+We've split the Tree View into two distinct components.

 The first is the `SimpleTreeView`, which retains the classic and familiar JSX approach and is still the one behind the original `<TreeView />` tag.